-The increase in expenditures is due to \$150,557 (18%) for Personnel Services; \$38,081 (9%) for Materials and Supplies and \$30,200 (479%) for Capital Outlay.
-Personnel services includes \$80,149 in "base" adjustments for salaries, retirement costs and health benefits; and \$70,408 in "plus" adjustments for an additional 0.90 FTE Groundskeeper.
+Personnel Services increase \$150,557 (18%) includes \$80,149 in "base" adjustments for salaries, retirement costs and health benefits; and \$70,408 in "plus" adjustments for an additional 0.90 FTE Groundskeeper.
 The additional position will provide an enhanced level of parks and grounds maintenance and repair.